threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/grid3_get_started/grid3_tfchain_init_devnet.md

 ## TF-Chain on Devnet

 For deployments, you'll need a TF-Chain account and a twin registered.
-Visit [this page](https://vgrid.staging2.threefold.io/#/vgrid__grid_substrate_getting_started) for instructions.
 You'll need both your mnemonic phrase and TwinID to pass to the Terraform plugin.

 #### Important notes: